enovin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22-users_and_homes: Display all users and their home directories, sorted by users

-23-empty_casks: Find all empty files and directories in the current directory, includng hidden files
+100-empty_casks: Find all empty files and directories in the current directory, includng hidden files

+101-gifs: List all the files with a .gif extension in the current directory and all its sub-directories, sorted by byte values and case-insensitive